asheroto/winget-install/README.md

 irm asheroto.com/winget | iex
 ```

-Due to the nature of how PowerShell works, you won't be able to use any parameters like `-Force` or by setting `$Force` with this method, but if you absolutely need to use a one-line command with parameters, you can use the following:
+Due to the nature of how PowerShell works, you won't be able to use any parameters like `-Force` with this method.
+If setting `$Force` globally does not work either and you absolutely need to use a one-line command with parameters, you can use the following:

 ```powershell
 &([ScriptBlock]::Create((irm asheroto.com/winget))) -Force